longhorn/release/README.md

 ### Preview release

-Run workflow `Release - Preview` by providing the following parameters.
+Run the `Release - Preview` workflow by providing the following parameters.

 | Parameter                         | Example                           |
 | --------------------------------- | --------------------------------- |